Melkeydev/go-blueprint/README.md

   Frontend Frameworks
 </h2>

-Frontend frameworks and features can be added to your project using the `-f` flag.
+Frontend frameworks and features can be added to your project using the `-f` or `--frontend` flag.
 This will trigger a prompt to select the desired options.

 - [HTMX](https://htmx.org/) support using [Templ](https://templ.guide/)
 - [React](https://react.dev/) frontend written in TypeScript, including an example fetch request to the backend